-I’ve been at this family history business long enough, six years (the equivalent of 56 years in Internet terms), to be considered something of an expert.
-So I thought I’d jot down some of the worst advice I received during my quest, for the benefit of neophytes who want to embark on a family history […]
+I’ve been at this family history business long enough, six years (the equivalent of 56 years in Internet terms), to be considered an expert.
+So I thought I’d jot down some of the worst advice I received during my quest, for the benefit of neophytes who want to embark on a family history project in […]

 TFH Exclusive: Owners Provide Inside Tour of Rancho Joaquina